Continuity of Power: Operating Through Outages Without Stress

 This signals safety and prevents disruption behaviors from becoming chronic stressors.

-This article completes the Continuity of Power series:
+This article closes the Continuity of Power series:

 - Reducing Power Dependence Before Adding Backup